jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 ## Problem

 Jupyter notebooks do not integrate well with other tools supporting complex workflows in computational science.
+Version control systems require a clear separation of human-edited content and computed content.
+The current notebook file format mixes them.
+Workflow managers and provenance trackers require that all computations be replicable.
+For interactive computations, replicability requires storing a full log of user actions.
+The current notebook file format does not preserve this information, although it is available at execution time.

-Examples of such tools are workflow managers, provenance trackers, and version control systems.
-The core of the problem is that Jupyter's on-disk notebook format is closely tied to Jupyter's functionality and design.
-Much information of use for other tools, although available at execution time, is not preserved in notebook files.
+The core of the problem is that Jupyter's notebook file format is closely tied to Jupyter's functionality and design.
+It is essentially an on-disk representation of the internal state of the Jupyter notebook client, storing only the information required to open the notebook later or elsewhere.

 ## Proposed Enhancement

+The main goal of this proposal is a change of focus: notebooks should become digital documents with well-defined semantics, and the Jupyter notebook client should become just one out of many possible tools that process such notebook documents.

-Define a data model and file format for notebooks as digital documents.
-Include as much relevant information as possible that is available during a Jupyter session, in particular a complete log of code executed by the kernel.
-Design the file format with the needs of other tools in mind.
+This core of this proposal is a new data model and file format notebooks as digital documents.
+It includes as much relevant information as possible that is available during a Jupyter session, in particular a complete log of the code executed by the kernel.
+The file format is designed with the specific needs of other tools in mind, in particular version control systems.

 ## Detailed Explanation

-### Notebooks as digital documents

-Currently, a Jupyter notebook file is essentially an on-disk representation of the internal state of the Jupyter notebook client.
-The file format mixes human-edited and computationally generated information with insufficient distinction, and does not preserve the history of the computation in enough detail to permit replication and other validation techniques.

-The main goal of this proposal is a change of focus: notebooks should become digital documents with well-defined semantics, and the Jupyter notebook client should become just one out of many possible tools that process such notebook documents.

 ### A three-layer data model